TedxMaui Shares ‘Ideas Worth Spreading’

 “That first year, people thought I was nuts for doing this,” recalls McMillan.
 “They were like, ‘People on Maui will not want to sit in a theater all day and listen to a bunch of people talk at them.’ ”

 McMillan proved skeptics wrong by selling all 750 tickets for the inaugural event in 2012.
 Last year, more than 1,200 people attended.
-TEDxMaui 2014 will take place on Sunday, Sept.
-28 at the Maui Arts & Cultural Center.
-(Prospective presenters can apply at www.tedxmaui.com.)
+Organizers expect the 2014 TEDxMaui to happen sometime in September.

 “I would always hear people say, ‘There’s no intellectual community on Maui,’ but I knew that wasn’t true,” McMillan says.